 We must, as parents, educators and scholars, confront truth.
 Life in the wild is not like a Disney movie.
 It is violent and cruel.
 Life frequently ends in sickness, injury, or being killed and eaten by predators.
 In nature, there is always a pecking order among animals of the same species and it is ruthlessly enforced.
-These facts of nature are often ignored by the animal rights groups who say if humans left animals alone, animal suffering would end.
+These facts of nature are often ignored by the animal rights groups, learn about the ii Animal Rights Origin & History, who say if humans left animals alone, animal suffering would end.

 While it is true that animals are caged, penned, experimented on, hunted, shot, trapped, and slaughtered, were it not for that fact of life, our forefathers would have frozen to death instead of evolving as nomads who conquered continents; in fact, we would not have evolved from pre-historic, dull-witted, leaf-eating mammals into protein-eating omnivores, capable of projected reasoning and cognitive skills.